 [Loading ML file number_string_notation_plugin.cmxs (using legacy method) ... done]

-Require Import Modalities.Modality. (* Users of this file almost always want to be able to write [Tr n] for both a [Modality] and a [ReflectiveSubuniverse], so they want the coercion [modality_to_reflective_subuniverse]: *) Require Export (coercions) Modalities.Modality. (** * Truncations of types, in all dimensions *) Local Open Scope path_scope.
+Require Import Modalities.Modality. (** Users of this file almost always want to be able to write [Tr n] for both a [Modality] and a [ReflectiveSubuniverse], so they want the coercion [modality_to_reflective_subuniverse]: *) Require Export (coercions) Modalities.Modality. (** * Truncations of types *) Local Open Scope path_scope.
 Generalizable Variables A X n. (** ** The definition *) (** The definition of [Trunc n], the n-truncation of a type.
-If Coq supported higher inductive types natively, we would construct this as somthing like: Inductive Trunc n (A : Type) : Type := | tr : A -> Trunc n A | istrunc_truncation : forall (f : Sphere n.+1 -> Trunc n A) (x : Sphere n.+1), f x = f North.
+If Coq supported higher inductive types natively, we would construct this as something like: Inductive Trunc n (A : Type) : Type := | tr : A -> Trunc n A | istrunc_truncation : forall (f : Sphere n.+1 -> Trunc n A) (x : Sphere n.+1), f x = f North.
 However, while we are faking our higher-inductives anyway, we can take some shortcuts, rather than translating the definition above.
 Firstly, we directly posit a “constructor” giving truncatedness, rather than rephrasing it in terms of maps of spheres.
 Secondly, we omit the “computation rule” for this constructor, since it is implied by truncatedness of the result type (and, for essentially that reason, is never wanted in practice anyway). *) Module Export Trunc.
-Delimit Scope trunc_scope with trunc.
-Cumulative Private Inductive Trunc (n : trunc_index) (A :Type) : Type := tr : A -> Trunc n A. Bind Scope trunc_scope with Trunc.
-Arguments tr {n A} a. (** Without explicit universe parameters, this instance is insufficiently polymorphic. *)
+Cumulative Private Inductive Trunc (n : trunc_index) (A :Type) : Type := tr : A -> Trunc n A. Arguments tr {n A} a. (** Without explicit universe parameters, this instance is insufficiently polymorphic. *)

 n: trunc_index